How previous Premier League title races panned out on the final day

 2009-10

 Chelsea entered the final day knowing victory at Wigan would deny United a fourth successive Premier League triumph.
-Carlo Ancelotti’s side avoided any last-day drama with an emphatic 8-0 victory, with Didier Drogba scoring a hat-trick against the 10-man hosts, thereby recording a then Premier League benchmark of 103 goals for the season, and rendering United’s 4-0 win at home to Stoke irrelevant.
+Carlo Ancelotti’s side avoided any last-day drama with an emphatic 8-0 win, with Didier Drogba scoring a hat-trick against the 10-man hosts, thereby recording a then-Premier League benchmark of 103 goals for the season, and rendering United’s 4-0 win at home to Stoke irrelevant.

 2007-08